Mercury Logo

 Despite his finding, Hobart felt that banks are not meant to always be solvent on a mark-to-market basis, himself writing on February 23, 2023, that “one reason banks aren't required to mark assets to market is that they can hold them indefinitely as long as they have deposits.”
 Only a few paragraphs later, however, is a disclaimer that Hobart was shorting SIVB (now SIVBQ).*

-When I ask him why people like Armstrong credit his newsletter — not FT — to informing VCs about SVB, he says “in that case, it was literally that I have a different audience.
+When I ask him why people like Armstrong credit his newsletter — not FT — with informing VCs about SVB, he says “in that case, it was literally that I have a different audience.
 I write up pieces for an audience that is more like 50/50 tech and finance, whereas the FT's is definitely more finance.”

 Hobart also credits this audience with holding him accountable.
 Knowing that there’s at least always someone in his audience who knows what he’s writing about better than he does, he never tries to overstate his understanding of any given topic.
 It’s perhaps why he steers clear of making such bold claims, i.e., that SVB will have a bank run, and ultimately leaves his readers to decide things for themselves.